-In preparing our financial statements as of and for the years ended December 31, 2014 and December 31, 2015 and reviewing our interim financial statements as of June 30, 2016, a material weakness in our internal control over financial reporting was identified, as defined in the SEC guidelines for public companies.
+In preparing our financial statements as of and for the years ended December 31, 2014 and December 31, 2015, a material weakness in our internal control over financial reporting was identified, as defined in the SEC guidelines for public companies.
 The material weakness identified relates specifically to the accounting for and disclosure of non-routine and complex accounting transactions and the related internal controls and processes supporting these areas.
 As a result, there is a reasonable possibility that a material misstatement of our consolidated financial statements will not be prevented or detected on a timely basis.